UcheEke/PBBingo/README.md

 #Political Buzzword Bingo
 by Uche Eke

-Basic web implementation of a "Buzzword Bingo" game primarily aimed at the current UK election cycle, but will be modified to contain buzzwords from the US election trail.
+Basic web implementation of a "Buzzword Bingo" game primarily aimed at the current UK election cycle, but can easily be modified to contain buzzwords from the US election trail.

 ## Proposed Game play